Frank Solomon: International rugby career

 Solomon had achieved the unusual distinction of winning a New Zealand Maori jersey.
 It wasn't unusual on the strength of his playing ability, as he had plenty of that, or for the fact that he wasn't a regular in first-class player, as that was also a common scenario at the time, but for the fact nobody had bothered to check that he was actually Maori.
 With Islanders being something of a novelty in New Zealand back then, it was automatically assumed his skin owed its colour to Maori blood, and into the team he went.

 He was one of the better players on that 1927 internal tour, and nobody caught up with the fact he was there under false pretences.
 After appearing in seven of the first eight matches, he had to pack his bags and go back to Auckland to avoid being sacked from his job.

 Solomon won his test cap in 1931 making him the first ever Samoan to wear the All Black jersey.
 He gave a strong display at Eden Park in a match New Zealand was lucky to win.
 He toured Australia in 1932, winning the test spot after missing an ordinary All Black effort in the first match, and became, in combination with Hugh McLean, one of the most impressive units in the team as well as having the distinction of leading the All Black Haka before the game.
 Surprisingly, that was the end of his international football, although he remained an Auckland regular until shortly before the war, eventually playing 54 games in the blue and white.
 Strongly built, at 6 ft (1.83m) and a tick under 14 stone (89 kg), he was often mentioned as one of Auckland's better forwards.

 He, like brother Dave, had three trials for the 1935-36 team to Britain, but, unlike Dave, Frank missed out.
 There was a feeling this may have been a mistake, especially early in the tour when the All Blacks were still struggling to come to grips with the three-fronted scrum and an experienced head may have proved invaluable.
 Frank Solomon played his last representative matches for Auckland in 1939, before turning out a few times for the Barbarians and ending his career with a few service matches in England.

 Military career

-Wartime saw Frank serving with the 2NZEF where he quickly became a Company Sergeant Major – and later a commissioned Lieutenant.
+Wartime saw Solomon serving with the 2NZEF where he quickly became a Company Sergeant Major, and later a commissioned lieutenant.

 Death

-Frank Solomon died in Auckland on 21 December 1991, aged 85.
+Solomon died in Auckland on 21 December 1991, aged 85.